How to become a writer: Louise's story

 - You don’t need to have all the answers straight away.
 One thing I would say is, if you are passionate about something, pursue that.
 I knew I loved English, so whatever I was doing, I would pursue that, because you should be doing a job you’re passionate about.

-What to expect if you want to be a writer
+What to expect if you want to become a writer

 A role similar to Louise's is a screenwriter.
 Screenwriters write for films, TV shows or video games.